cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

 # Custom Project Build Template

 **Cocos Creator** supports custom build templates for each project.
-Add a `build-templates` folder to the project path, divide the sub-folder according to the **platform name**.
+Add a `build-templates/[platform]` folder to the project path, and divide the sub-folder according to the **platform name**.
 Then all the files in this folder will be automatically **copied** to the build generated project according to the corresponding folder structure after the build.
-Currently, all platforms except the native platform support this function, the specific **platform name** can be referred to the following **custom build template supported platform list**.
+Currently, all platforms except the native platform support this function, the specific **platform name** can be referred to as the following **custom build template supported platform list**.

 Folder Structure: